 HOW TO APPLY FOR A MARRIAGE LICENSE

-The probate court in each of Ohio's 88 counties is the only agency authorized to issue a marriage license.
-An application for a marriage license must be made by the parties before the Probate Court of the county in which either resides.
+It is strongly recommended that all appointments be scheduled at least once (1) month prior to the ceremony date.
+An application for a marriage license must be made by the parties in the Probate Court of the county in which either party resides.
 If neither party is a resident of Ohio, the application must be made in the county where the marriage will be performed.
-The fee established for a marriage license in Mahoning County is $43.00 and must be paid in cash or credit card (service fee assessed for card transactions).
+The fee established for a marriage license in Mahoning County is $50.00 and must be paid in cash or credit card (service fee assessed for card transactions).

 STEP 1.
 MARRIAGE LICENSE APPLICATION REQUIREMENTS

-The Mahoning County Probate Court will only issue marriage licenses by appointment only.
-In addition, all appointments for a marriage license will be conducted by video conference.
+The Court will only issue marriage licenses by appointment only.
+All appointments fo will be conducted by video conference.
 You can utilize your computer, laptop, tablet or cell phone provided it has a camera.
 If you don’t have access to a device with internet access for a video conference, please inform the Court and alternative arrangements will be made.

 Prior to scheduling a video conference for your marriage license, you must provide the Court with your wedding date and your officiant’s name as well as the required documents listed below.